+This chapter evaluates the achievements of the existing Housing Element and assesses whether the existing programs are still relevant for the current and future housing needs of Yuba County.
 This evaluation provides valuable information on whether Housing Element programs have been successful in achieving stated objectives and addressing local needs.
 Many policies and programs from the previous Housing Element continue to successfully provide housing opportunities; however, other programs needed to be modified or new ones added to respond to changing demographics, needs, and objectives.